Sustainability

 Operational Risk Management Activities

 Further, we are committed to improving the systems and maintenance of risk management-related regulations and frameworks.
-The Teijin Group's basic concepts of risk management, which have been included in the existing risk management regulations, have been summarized in the Group Risk Management Regulations, and the risk assessment methods and crisis management operation procedures common to the Teijin Group have been clarified as for the Risk Management Implementation Regulations , and reorganized as subordinate rules.
-Furthermore, as a risk management system for the entire Group, we have newly introduced the "three lines of defense*" of an integrated framework for internal control.
+The Teijin Group's basic concepts of risk management, which have been included in the existing risk management regulations, have been summarized in the Group Risk Management Regulations, and the risk assessment methods and crisis management operation procedures common to the Teijin Group have been clarified as for the Risk Management Implementation Regulations, and reorganized as subordinate rules.
+Furthermore, as a risk management system for the entire Group, we have introduced the "three lines of defense*" of an integrated framework for internal control.

 Response to Natural Disasters

-There were no reports of damage to Teijin Group personnel or facilities in FY2021 due to the earthquake in Japan.
-Operations were suspended at some business sites due to the heavy rains in West Japan that occurred in July 2021, but there were no casualties.
 In the healthcare business that sustains home healthcare, we confirmed the safety of patients using therapeutic oxygen concentrators in areas that were severely affected and delivered spare cylinders.

 Implementation of Business Continuity Drills